DarshanParbadiya/WhatsApp-Automation-Bulk-Messages-Images-Sender/README.md

 - Sending bulk messages
 - Sending same or different message choice
-- No need to save contacts before sending messaages
+- No need to save contacts before sending messages
 - Sending images with or without text.
 - Cross platform